All about the short-tailed shearwater

 Over 34 million short-tailed shearwaters breed within Australia, making them the most abundant seabird found on our shores.
 They return to their breeding colonies in southern Australia at the end of September.
 Colonies can be found in coastal areas from New South Wales through Western Australia, with the majority found through Bass Strait and around Tasmania.

-On Phillip Island, we have approximately 1.4 million that arrive each year around the 24th September from the Aleutian Islands near Alaska.
+On Phillip Island (Millowl), we have approximately 1.4 million that arrive each year around the 24th of September from the Aleutian Islands near Alaska.

 On their trans-equatorial migration flight, the short-tailed shearwaters travel to many other places including Antarctica during foraging trips, then as they migrate north they pass New Zealand up to Japan, skirt past Siberia to Alaska and can be found off the coast of North America.
 Most birds complete this spectacular migration of 15,000km each way in less than four weeks.

 Once they return, shearwaters begin by renovating old burrows or building new ones that extend one to two metres long in sandy headlands amongst low lying vegetation like bower spinach and tussock grasses.
 From early April to late September, they will spend all of their time out in the ocean, resting on the surface of the water when needed.